-The deadline for applications is Monday, April 22, 2013.
-Completed applications should be sent to Bowdoin College History Department, 9900 College Station, Brunswick, ME 04011-8475.
-The Department will review applications and announce the award on or about May 1, 2013.
-Please direct questions about the program to Professor David Gordon (firstname.lastname@example.org).
+The deadline for applications is Monday, April 24, 2017.
+Electronic applications are preferred.
+Completed applications should be sent to firstname.lastname@example.org or Bowdoin College History Department, 9900 College Station, Brunswick, ME 04011-8475.
+The Department will review applications and announce the award on or about Monday, May 8, 2017.
+Please direct questions about the program to Professors Rachel Sturman or Olufemi Vaughan.

 Sherman David Spector '50, is Professor of History Emeritus at Russell Sage College, Troy, New York, where he taught from 1960-1992.
 He earned his masters and doctoral degrees at Columbia University.
 Professor Spector is the author of numerous works on Eastern European history.
 He received the Distinguished Educator Award from Bowdoin in 1987.

 Spector Fellowship Award Winners

 - 2015 Becca Schouveiller '10, M.A. program at Harvard Graduate School of Education